cronitorio/cronitor-js/README.md

 ```

 ### Monitor Async Functions
-Cronitor can wrap any function with telemetry pings as well, and can be used with any node system.
+Cronitor can wrap any function with telemetry pings as well, and can be used by any node project.

 ```javascript
 const cronitor = require('cronitor')('cronitor_api_key');